webdestroya/lita-github-commits/README.md

 [![Code Climate](https://codeclimate.com/github/webdestroya/lita-github-commits.png)](https://codeclimate.com/github/webdestroya/lita-github-commits)
 [![Coverage Status](https://coveralls.io/repos/webdestroya/lita-github-commits/badge.png)](https://coveralls.io/r/webdestroya/lita-github-commits)

 **lita-github-commits** is a handler for [Lita](https://github.com/jimmycuadra/lita) that listens for github commits and posts them in the channel.
+You can also ask lita for information about a commit it remembers.

 ## Installation